Prognosis Consulting / Resources

 • Modifier 25 exposure in behavioral health same-day billing

-• OIG overpayment data and dollar exposure estimates
+• OIG overpayment data and corrective action language

 Home Health Compliance Guide

-Independent and small-chain home health agencies operating under Palmetto JM HHH
+Independent and small-chain HHAs operating under Palmetto JM HHH

-HHA-specific OIG audit priorities for 2026 — face-to-face encounter documentation, OASIS-E2 transition compliance, PDGM coding integrity, and the Reason Code 56900 denial pattern that accounts for nearly half of all Palmetto HHA denials.
-Written for HHA administrators and compliance officers.
+F2F encounter documentation, OASIS-E2 transition compliance, PDGM coding integrity, and the Reason Code 56900 denial pattern that accounts for nearly half of all Palmetto HHA denials.

 • F2F encounter — 42 CFR 424.22 compliance and documentation standards